 - Country has had a tumultuous ride in the history of popular American music.
 It enjoyed middling popularity through the mid-'80s, when it all but dropped off the charts.
 Since 1999, however, it's seen a noticeable resurgence.

-- Both pop and hip-hop have occupied a large chunk of the Hot 100 in the 2010s.
+- Music trends have swung in favor of pop and hip-hop in the 2010s.
 Pop has owned the largest share of Billboard spots dating back to 2006, but has seen its popularity decline slightly since 2011.
 Meanwhile, rap has come on strong in the last two years.
 In fact, rap is on pace to occupy more than 30% of Hot 100 spots this year, higher than its previous peak in 2004.

 So if 2016 really is the year of rap, then which rappers are driving a cultural shift towards the genre and away from pop and country?
 First and foremost, there's Drake.
 The Toronto MC has 24 Hot 100 songs to his name in 2016 alone, not even counting an array of guest features that have landed on the charts too.
 Kanye West, Fetty Wap, and Future are other top contributors from rap with upwards of five solo Hot 100 hits apiece this year.
 And it's not just established acts getting in on the fun; there are fourteen hip-hop artists with Hot 100 hits in 2016 that have never charted before.